Prawn Biryani

 • Pack raita separately to keep it from making the rice mush

-Difficulty: Intermediate Prep Time 20 mins Cook Time 30 mins Rest Time 30 mins Total Time 1 hr 20 mins
+Difficulty: Intermediate Prep Time 20 mins Cook Time 30 mins Total Time 50 mins

 Best Season: Suitable throughout the year